Translation Studies Research Forum

 Transnational Feminist Translation: Ongoing Challenges

-This first major event in the academic year 2021, part of the Translation Studies Research Forum and Arabic Studies presented an opportunity for intellectual exchange with the theorist and translation scholar Professor Luise Von Flotow (University of Ottawa, Canada).
+The Translation Studies Research Forum, organised by Dr Anissa Daoudi presented a series of lectures by distinguished speakers from all over the world.
+The first lecture represented an opportunity for an intellectual exchange with the theorist and translation scholar Professor Luise Von Flotow (University of Ottawa, Canada).

 This talk began with a short description/discussion of how locally positioned the early examples of “feminist translation” were, how intermingled with friendships, alliances and shared political motivations.
 It moved on to discuss how politics of ‘gender’, and more importantly, ‘intersectionality’ have diversified and fragmented work in the field, and how transnational approaches (De Lima Costa and Alvarez 2014, Castro and Ergun 2017, Flotow and Farahzad 2017, Flotow and Kamal 2020) have been brought to the fore in recent years.
 A few current studies in transnational feminist translation (Yanez 2020, Alsharekh forthcoming, Kamal Mansour 2020) will serve to further expand on the question of how ‘feminist otherness’ has an impact on the work of translation: from selection to translation to dissemination and reception (Flotow 2017/2019).